stratzilla/metaheuristic-training-networks/README.md

 This repository was used for a comparative study between backpropagation trained feed forward networks and the same using various metaheuristics in place of backpropagation.
 I was interested in using PSO to train a neural network and decided to compare it to BP, and it lead to implementing more metaheuristics.

-I wrote a <a href="./report/report.pdf">paper</a> (WIP) describing my experimental methodology and results in more detail.
+I wrote a <a href="./report/report.pdf">paper</a> describing my experimental methodology and results in more detail.
 I also wrote <a href="https://github.com/stratzilla/AI-ML-tutorials">tutorials</a> for implementing each metaheuristic, alone and when used in conjunction with a neural network.
 The code found in this repository is more or less taken straight from these tutorials as I made the tutorials to prepare for my experimentation.

 The code herein includes an implementation of a feedforward neural network trained using backpropagation, genetic algorithm, particle swarm optimization, differential evolution, and bat algorithm.
 There is also a testing suite to train multiple networks concurrently to generate plots to compare between them.